 By Wes Washington (Own work) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

 What is Athlete's Foot?

 Well, it's a fungal infection which loves to grow in warm, moist areas of the body.
-Between sweaty toes is a great home for the fungus.
-It makes the skin itchy, red and sore and. if not treated, the skin soon becomes soggy and starts to crack and peel.
+Between sweaty toes - for example - is a great home for the fungus.
+It makes the skin itchy, red and sore and, if not treated, the skin soon becomes soggy, eventually leading to cracking and peeling.

 How can I catch Athlete's Foot?

 The fungus can be caught easily from floors of changing rooms or bathrooms - or when using shared towels.
 Perhaps more of interest to walkers is the fungus also likes hot, damp and enclosed environments - just like walking boots.